avo-hq/docs.avohq.io/docs/3.0/grid-view.md

 ## Enable grid view

 To enable grid view for a resource, you need to configure the `grid_view` class attribute on the resource.
-That will add the grid view to the view switcher on the **Index** view.
+That will add the grid view to the view switcher on the <Index /> view.

 ```ruby{2-13}
 class Avo::Resources::Post < Avo::BaseResource